Production A-3.

 - Allen "Farina" Hoskins

 - Featured role.
 Maltin & Bann provide us with the nickname, but neither of these prints do.
-He appears at the beginning of the film and again during the Freetown sequence, but not
+He appears at the beginning of the film and again during the Freetown sequence, but not during the

-during the major portion of the film.
+major portion of the film.

 - the Jesse James Juniors

 - On the wall of the J.J.J.'s secret hideout are the names of the club members, numbered one through five.
 I don't which character name goes with which kid.
-The number one member
+The number one member is

-"Bludy Jones," no. 4 is "Fiting Dick," and no. 5 is "Meen Mike."
-I'm not positive about the words 'bludy'
+Jones," no. 4 is "Fiteing Dick," and no. 5 is "Meen Mike."
+Somebody has inserted the letter "E" into "Fiting" to

 - Jack Davis

 - Small part.
 Maltin & Bann list him as Jackie Davis.
 He's the J.J.J. member seen entering the hideout before Ernie arrives.
 Otherwise, he's purely incidental to the action.
+Close

-Close inspection reveals that he's already standing inside the hideout as the door's being opened for him.
+inspection reveals that he's already standing inside the hideout as the door's being opened for him.
 This was his series debut.

 - Mickey Daniels